About the program

 The first stage of the CCS Flagships program examined a number of projects nominated by state governments to arrive at a shortlist.

-In December 2009, the Minister for Resources, Energy Martin Ferguson announced four projects which were short-listed for consideration under the program:
+In December 2009, the Minister for Resources and Energy announced four projects which were short listed for consideration under the program:

-On 11 June 2011 the Minister Ferguson announced the government’s decision to select the Western Australian Collie South West Hub project.
+On 11 June 2011 the Minister for Resources and Energy announced the government’s decision to select the Western Australian Collie South West Hub project.
 The project would progress under a staged and gated approach, with an initial focus on proving up sufficient geological storage.

-On 10 February 2012, Minister Ferguson announced the CarbonNet project as the second project selected for funding through the feasibility stage.
+On 10 February 2012, the Minister for Resources and Energy announced the CarbonNet project as the second project selected for funding through the feasibility stage.
 Up to $100 million ($70 million from the Australian Government and $30 million from the Victorian Government) will be available for the feasibility stage work which will be predominantly focussed on modelling and testing of potential CO2 storage sites.
 The CarbonNet project aims to capture carbon emissions from power plants, industrial processes and new coal-based industries in Victoria's Latrobe Valley and store it in nearby geological basins.

 Grants and funding